Enabling Act of 1933: Text

-Articles 1 and 4 gave the government the right to draw up the budget, approve treaties, and enact any laws whatsoever without input from the Reichstag.
+Articles 1 and 4 gave the government the right to draw up the budget, approve treaties, and enact almost any law without input from the Reichstag.
 By the rules of pre-1933 German legal interpretation, and post-1945 if such a law were not now unconstitutional, this would mean that such laws would henceforth be decided by a majority vote in the Cabinet.
 This was not followed.

 In the years immediately preceding, the government had relied on Article 48 emergency decrees.
 These had to be made by the President, alongside ordinary laws which he simply enacted.
 In the passing of Enabling-Act-based laws, the President had no role to play at all.
 Until Hitler effectively assumed the President's role in 1934, laws were passed without any contribution by the head of state.
 This was a situation unique in German history.

 Signatories

-The signatories of the Enabling Act (and their fates) were:
+The signatories of the Enabling Act were: